 For more information see GERO 406's Canvas page or course outline.

-- Presentations and participation from SFU's Student Learning Commons
+- Presentations and participation - selected resources from SFU's Student Learning Commons

 Researching and writing an essay

 - Start Your Research Here - SFU guide to researching and writing a term paper

 - Do you already have a good article (HINT: as in from your reading list) and want more?
 Try citation pearl-growing, as shown on this Youtube tutorial either using an EBSCO database like Ageline right below or using Google Scholar